hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 **Applicable procedures:** normal and simplified.

-This scenario involves the case when a transit declaration is invalidated after the goods are released for transit.
+This scenario involves the case when a transit declaration is invalidated by Border Force at the office of departure after the goods are released for transit.

 <img src="figures/inval_declar_after_release.svg" alt="Invalidation of a transit declaration after release for transit.
 Flow is described in this section." />